pingcap/docs/dev/reference/best-practices/haproxy.md

 #### Operating systems

--Linux 2.4 on x86, x86_64, Alpha, SPARC, MIPS and PA-RISC -Linux 2.6/3.x on x86, x86_64, ARM, SPARC and PPC64
+- Linux 2.4 on x86, x86_64, Alpha, SPARC, MIPS and PA-RISC
+- Linux 2.6/3.x on x86, x86_64, ARM, SPARC and PPC64
--Solaris 8/9 on UltraSPARC II and III
+- Solaris 8/9 on UltraSPARC II and III
--Solaris 10 on Opteron and UltraSPARC
+- Solaris 10 on Opteron and UltraSPARC
--FreeBSD 4.10-10 on x86
+- FreeBSD 4.10-10 on x86
--OpenBSD 3.1 to the latest on i386, AMD64, macppc, Alpha and SPARC64
+- OpenBSD 3.1 to the latest on i386, AMD64, macppc, Alpha and SPARC64
--AIX 5.1-5.3 on Power™ architecture
+- AIX 5.1-5.3 on Power™ architecture

 #### Packages

--epel-release
--gcc
--systemd-devel
+- epel-release
+- gcc
+- systemd-devel

 {{< copyable "shell-regular" >}}